alchemyplatform/aa-sdk/site/using-smart-accounts/batch-user-operations.md

       content: Follow this guide to submit transactions in batches with Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.
   - - meta
     - name: twitter:title
-      content: How to Submit Batch Transactions
+      content: How to submit batch transactions
   - - meta
     - name: twitter:description
       content: Follow this guide to submit transactions in batches with Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.
 ---

-# How to Submit Batch Transactions
+# How to submit batch transactions

 One benefit of Smart Contract Accounts is that it's possible to batch transactions in one `UserOperation` (UO).
 Not all Smart Contract Accounts support batching.
 But, if the `SmartContractAccount` implementation you're using has the [`encodeBatchExecute`](/packages/aa-core/accounts/) method, then implementations of `SmartAccountClient` will allow you to make those calls.